mmm111mmm/inacityinthefuture/01-bool-compare-if/09-weather-project.md

 ## Design of the project 2

+We will first set the boolean for raining, the float for temperature and the int for minutes of sunshine.

+Then we will have `if`, `if else` and `else` statements.
+They will deal with the above logic.

-Our project will run some if else statements that look at the variables for rain, temperature and minutes of sunlight.
-These variables will be about the weather in the morning.
-In the if else statements we will use `System.out.println` to tell the user if they should wear a coat or not, wear jeans or shorts, wear sunglasses or not or wear a coat or not.
+In the if else statements we will use `System.out.println` to tell the user if they should wear a coat or not, etc.

-It will then do the same thing looking at variables for the weather in the afternoon.
-And it will print out as above.
+We will do the same thing but we will use a new boolean, int and float for the afternoon weather.

-It will then do the same thing looking at variables for the weather in the evening.
-And it will print out as above.
+We will do the same thing but we will use a new boolean, int and float for the evening weather.

-## Design of the project 3

-We cannot (yet) get the weather data from the internet.

-So for this project, make the booleans for the morning, afternoon and evening different.

 ## Duplication

-The if-else statements for the morning, afternoon and evening will be the same except they will look at different variables.
+Your program should have duplicated `if`, `if else` and `else` statements but with different boolean variables for the morning, afternoon and evening.

 Don't worry.
-In the next module we'll fix this.
+We will fix this in the next module.

 ## Start